Prescriptions

 Repeat Prescription Requests

-Alternatively, written paper requests can be delivered to reception or put in the letterbox outside the surgery
+Written paper requests can be delivered to reception or put in the letterbox outside the surgery.

 For all requests, please allow two full working days for your chemist to receive the prescription.
-Your chemist may then need further time to dispense
+Your chemist may then need further time to dispense.

 Please note: